 AUTHOR’S AFFILIATIONS AND INTERESTS.
-Authors should supply, through a footnote on the first page of the title page of the article manuscript, information on their current employment (position, institution/organization, address), educational attainment (degree, discipline, institution), and research interests and experience.
-If a manuscript has been presented as a paper in a conference, workshop, or symposium, the particulars of the occasion should be footnoted, too.
+Authors should supply, through a footnote on the title page of the article manuscript, and institutional affiliation.
+If a manuscript has been presented as a paper in a conference, workshop or symposium, the information should likewise be indicated.

 ABSTRACT.
 An abstract with a length ranging from 200 to 250 words should be included on the first page of the article manuscript with key words.